Development Cost Charges (DCCs) Update for Parks

 I think everyone would agree that parks are essential and incremental increases over time are necessary.
 I would be concerned that such a massive increase at one time to one segment only (new builds) will have rippling negative effects on everyone.
 Going from $1400 to almost $13,000.00 in one jump for only one element of DCC's (parks) seems irresponsible.
 I work in the construction business and have lived in townhomes and condos for most of my life (because of cost).
 Usually it is young families or younger people trying to get in to a difficult real estate market.
 Driving prices up in that segment is only going to drive prices up everywhere in Lake Country.
 Higher prices means higher assessments which means higher property taxes for everyone.
 If parks really do need more money, doesn't it make sense to increase DCC's a little and also spread that cost across everyone in very slight property tax increase since everyone uses the parks?
 Not to mention the fact that construction is by far the leading employer of locals in Lake Country over every other industry by a huge margin.
 In the middle of a pandemic, does it seem like a great idea to go after that key segment in such a HUGE way?
 One of the only segments still employing people with well paid work.
 Again, we all love the parks and believe they have to be maintained.
 I think that pretending that this increase will only affect a few people is wrong.
 I would support a reasonable increase to DCC's and property taxes across the board and I think most people would too over pounding one very important sector too hard all at once.
 Just my two cents.

-MikeL asked about 3 years ago
+MikeL asked almost 4 years ago

 Thank you for your questions and comments.
 They will be provided to Council for consideration.